wp-plugins/si-contact-form/trunk/readme.txt

 == Changelog ==

 = 2.0.2 =
-- (13 Mar 2010) - Added radio and select configuration error checking.
-Fix display of radio input fields to be on seperate lines.
+- (16 Mar 2010) - Added radio and select configuration error checking.
+Fix display of radio input fields to be on separate lines.
 - Fixed multiple BCC feature, it was only accepting one BCC.
 - Updated German (de_DE) and Bulgarian (bg_BG)